 Hikers looking for a bit more of a challenge enjoy the Castle Rock Trail.
 It is a 2.6 moderate trail up the hillside that is a great chance to see wildlife and ends with a beautiful view overlooking the lake.

 Since Big Bear Lake sits at an elevation of over 6,000 feet, the best time to visit the lake is in summer when there is no snow.
-With so much to see and do right on the lake and in the surrounding town of Big Bear, it’s easy to see why Big Bear Lake is one of the Best Lakes in California.
+With so much to see and do right on the lake and in the surrounding town of Big Bear.

 Lake Sonoma offers many different recreational opportunities such as hiking, swimming, horseback riding, fishing, boating, archery, and watersports.
 There are also some unique places to camp including 106 boats in camping sites.
 There is also the popular Liberty Glen Campground at Lake Sonoma that has RV and tent campsites.